mehmetdede1907/upsonic/README.md

 ---

-## TODO - Current Bugs Need To Be Fixed
+## TODO - Current Fixed

-1. **Dynamic Company Configuration**: The stock analysis tasks are static and don't receive company information from main.py.
+1. **Dynamic Configuration**: The stock analysis tasks are static and don't receive company information from main.py.
 Implement a class hierarchy or solution to make tasks dynamic.

 2. **Rate Limiting & Token Optimization**: Currently runs in test mode.
 Main.py needs rate limiting due to large context lengths.
-Make it efficient to stay under 128k tokens and avoid API limits.
+Make the agent structure efficient to stay under 128k tokens and avoid API limits, and run the agents in a team rather than separately in a test file.

 ---